THE ORGANIZATION

 Our Projects

 The idea of creating the organization goes back to the summer of 2022.
-A young French-Russian man, adopted in Russia in 2004, in full research for his origins in his native country, felt the need to know his roots and understand why he was placed in an orphanage and why he was adopted.
+A French-Russian young man, adopted in Russia in 2004, in full search for his roots in his native country, felt the need to know his roots and understand why he was placed in an orphanage and why he was adopted.
 Feeling misunderstood by others, he became interested from the age of 17 in his Russian identity and his past.
-He found civil status and medical documents which were the driving force of the research.
+He found vital records and medical documents which were the driving force of the search.
 While investigating, he gained experience that he would like to share now.

-Most often, adopted children know little or nothing about their pre-adoptive life, which may unconsciously cause them some embarrassment or even discomfort.
-The need to discover their origins may appear at any time, and this is why the search for origins becomes a significant step in structuring their personal equilibrium.
-For this purpose, the organization might consider providing financial assistance to interested persons.
+Most often, adoptees know little or nothing about their pre-adoptive life, which may unconsciously cause them some embarrassment or even discomfort.
+The need to explore their Russian identity may appear at any time, and this is why the search for biological family becomes a significant step in structuring their personal equilibrium.